fillie/laravel-example/README.md

 A local environment can be quickly booted up by navigating to the project directory, and running:

 ```
-docker-compose up
+./scripts/start.sh
 ```

-In practice, this will use the `docker-compose.yml` file inside of the project, and spin up a environment using the various config options specified.
+In practice, this will call `docker-compose up` and some other added commands when needed.
+The script should install any node, and php dependencies for you.
+As well as generating encyryption keys and running the initial database migrations for you.

-Once the script has finished it's set-up, you should now be able to access the project using: [http://localhost/](http://localhost/).
+Once the script has finished it's set-up (once the database migrations are complete), you should now be able to access the project using: [http://localhost/](http://localhost/).

 ## Inside the Container

 Should you need to be inside of the docker container, for example to run artisan commands, or composer commands, this can be done using some more docker commands.
+By default this project will actually create three containers, one to run nginx (`nginx`), one to run a mysql database (`db`), and one finally run php-fpm (`app`).
+It is the latter you're most likely to be interested in.

 **Option 1 - Outside In**